alituranakt/Advanced-Kick-Chat-Overlay/README.md

 ## ✨ Features

-- **Frameless & Transparent:** A minimal interface that doesn't get in the way of your game or other content.
 - **Always on Top:** The chat window remains visible over all other applications.
 - **Extensive Customization:**
   - Adjustable window size (width and height).